 We endorse a reasonable level of preparation, as current events are definitely concerning.
 We offer a solid inventory of firearms and ammunition, when and if we can get it.
 Whether firearms, non-perishable food or medical supplies, having a well-rounded supply is essential.
 But hoarding doesn’t really translate into preparedness.
 If anything, it makes you more of a target for those who would seek to relieve you of your cache.
 Networking with like-minded people in your community, who are also reasonably prepared, provides a stronger and more effective safety net against uncertainty and chaos.

-our site for the most current information.
+As always, check our site for the most current information.

 Contact Us for More Information